 Our vision & work

-One in Four professionally supports men and women who have experienced sexual violence, many of them during childhood.
+One in Four professionally supports men and women who have experienced sexual abuse during childhood.
 Our aim is to reduce the incidence of sexual abuse by intervening in key areas of the cycle of abuse.
 We do this through psychotherapy, advocacy and prevention services.

 Why we exist